Bungo-Mori Station: Layout

-The station consists of a side and an island platform serving three tracks at grade.
+The station consists of a side platform and an island platform serving three tracks at grade.
 The station building is timber structure, remodelled in 2013, built in traditional Japanese style with tiled roofs and steeply angled eaves.
 It houses a waiting area and a staffed ticket window.
 Access to the island platform is by means of a footbridge.
 To the south of the station are multiple passing loops and sidings.

 Management of the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket counter which is equipped with a POS machine but does not have a Midori no Madoguchi facility.

-Adjacent stations
+Platforms

 History

 The private Daito Railway (大湯鉄道) had opened a track between Ōita and Onoya in 1915.
 The Daito Railway was nationalized on 1 December 1922, after which Japanese Government Railways (JGR) undertook phased westward expansion of the track which, at the time, it had designated as the Daito Line.
 By 1928, the track had reached Bungo-Nakamura.
 Subsequently, the track was extended further west and Bungo-Mori was opened as the new western terminus on 15 December 1929.
 On 16 September 1932, Bungo-Mori became a through-station when the track was again extended to Kita-Yamada.
 On 15 November 1934, when the Daito Line had linked up with the Kyudai Main Line further west, JGR designated the station as part of the Kyudai Main Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.

 In 2013, the station building was renovated in preparation for the arrival of the luxury train Seven Stars in Kyushu.
 The station building, station furniture, roof and footbridge were all remodeled in a deep brown colour to reflect an "earth and forest" theme in deference to the location of the station.
 In 2014, the renovation works won an award from the Japan Association of Railway Architects.